 Why I decided to do this online review

-This guide was originally developed by me many years ago for my online Yahoo Pyrography group, PyrographicArt, as a means of helping our new members just starting out review all the pyrography tool options available to them.
+This guide was originally developed by me back in 2004 for my online Yahoo Pyrography group, PyrographicArt, as a means of helping our new members just starting out review all the pyrography tool options available to them.
 This combined with input from our members would help them start making some decisions based on many factors, including budget, personal needs, company and burner reputation as well as recommendations from actual users.

 Since most people don't have access to local stores who sell all these burners people have to rely on whatever information they can get from dealer's websites and perhaps from conversations with them.
 Obviously dealers want to sell you a burner so they will talk you into what they sell and that's exactly how I bought my first burner which I ended up hating.
 I want people to have as much information as possible before they even talk to a dealer.
 Perhaps armed with information they can make some sound decisions before making that first phone call.
 I know I wish I had this information over 12 years ago when I bought my first variable temperature burner because I would have waited and talked to a pyrographer who knew what my needs would be, not a carver/dealer who used a burner just to enhance his carvings.
 He was definitely selling tools and had no expertise in "drawing pictures" with a pyrography tool.
 He talked me into tips I would never use or need and tips that were not polished.

-Back in 2009 I decided to add the original chart that I made to my website and expand it to include even more information.
-I researched all the pyrography tools on the market in North America to update existing information and added new burner information.
-I will try to maintain this information and update it on a regular basis as time permits.
+In 2009 I decided to add the original reviews chart that I made to my website and expand it to include even more information.
+I researched all the pyrography tools on the market manufactured in North America to update the existing information and I added new burner information.
+I update this chart from time to time to ensure that the information is up to date.

 The majority of the information was derived directly from the manufacturers or their websites.
 Comments were received from actual users on various pyrography forums, my personal use and from my customers.
 Since I have used most of the brands (except for the Everglades) and models (exceptions: Colwood Galaxy and Olympiad; Detailmaster Dagger) of burners I have also added my own comments and recommendations.
-I have tried to keep the information impartial in spite of the fact that I sell pyrography tools and over the years have sold several of the brands listed.
+I have tried to keep the information impartial & in spite of the fact that I sell pyrography tools and over the years have sold several of the brands listed.
 I also want to be honest in my comments.

-First let me say that most pyrography tools will perform for years without any problems but with any electronic device there is always a chance of problems but some of the brands seem to have more problems than others mostly in the area of quality control.
+First let me say that most pyrography tools will perform for years without any problems but with any electronic device there is always a chance of problems occuring.
+Some of the brands seem to have more problems than others mostly in the area of quality control.
 And you, as the consumer might not know that nor will users who have a burner that has performed without any problems.
 It's the dealer who becomes aware of problems and most will not share that with customers for fear of loosing the sale.
 Me, I don't worry about that because I only sell products I feel confident in & those that I personally use.
 You ask why I don't sell any of the other brands....well, over the years I have sold other brands but they failed to meet my level of standards in one way or another.
 Rather than sell products just so I can have a variety to make more money I would rather just sell the best product.
 If it means losing sales that is ok with me because I can look at myself in the mirror at the end of the day & feel good about the products I am selling.

 Over the last 15 years I do have to say that of every brand I have sold (and there have been a few), Razertip has consistently risen to the top in over all customer service, quality, workmanship and in getting burners back to the customers quickly.
-Being in Canada however, it does slow things down for customers in the US but they still excel in everything else & to be honest with you I have found I still get orders from them faster than I have with other companies I have represented who are in the USA & customers who have returned items to Razertip have gotten them back faster as well.
+Being in Canada however, it does slow things down for customers in the US.
+Razertip still excels in everything else & to be honest with you I have found I still get orders from them faster than I have with other companies I have represented who are in the USA & customers who have returned items to Razertip have gotten them back faster as well.
 I have also found that their quality & quality control is the best in the industry.
 Again, I've represented many other brands so I have some basis for comparison.

 You will get comparisons on craft style burners vs. variable temperature burners and then some general information regarding woodburners, how they work, information about wattage and what to look for when choosing a wood burning tool.